Elevenlabs AudioNative Player

 });

 In the above example, we create a new post and assign it to a user with ID 1 using the connect parameter.
-With this Prisma.js tool, you can easily create and manage relationships between records in the database.
+This Prisma.js tool makes it easy to create and manage relationships between records in the database.

 Migrations in Prisma.js – managing changes in database schema

 Migrations in Prisma.js allow you to easily manage changes to the database schema.
-To create a migration, use the prisma migrate save command, which will create a migration file containing changes to the database schema.
-Then, to apply the migration to the database, use the prisma migrate up command.
-Prisma.js also allows you to undo the migration using the prisma migrate down command.
+To create a migration, use the Prisma migrate save command to create a migration file containing changes to the database schema.
+Then, to apply the migration to the database, use the Prisma migrate up command.
+Prisma.js also allows you to undo the migration using the Prisma migrate down command.

-With this tool, you can easily update the database schema and maintain data integrity in the database.
-Prisma.js also offers many advanced features, such as support for database schema versioning and automatic generation of migrations based on changes in data models.
+With this tool, you can easily update the database schema and maintain data integrity.
+Prisma.js also offers many advanced features, such as support for database schema versioning and automatic migrations generation based on data model changes.

 Let's talk!